 Granted, as I’ll discuss a little later on in this post, your following someone may go unnoticed initially.
 But I do notice people who unfollow and then refollow.
 This comes across to me as looking for attention rather than having an interest in what I’m posting.

 This isn’t to say people don’t accidentally unfollow other users.
 I’ve done it.
-Especially with the app and its tiny touchscreen buttons, all it takes is being the smallest bit off when scrolling.
+Especially with the app and its tiny touchscreen icons, all it takes is being the smallest bit off when scrolling.
 I’ve gotten in the habit of sending a message to people I have accidentally unfollowed just to let them know, especially if they’re someone I frequently interact with.

 Who Do You Follow?